Elasa03/Lasa_LPP_Rag/README.md

 **Primary Sources**
 - Blank Check Ultimatum
 - Official government statements, ultimatums, and treaties
-- Speeches and memoirs from political and military leaders
+- Speeches and memoirs from historical figures
-- Contemporary newspaper articles

 Primary sources allow the agent to quote and reference original material that is 100% truthful since they are official documents.

 **Secondary Sources**